alijatoi/Map-Navigation-Recorder/README.md

 # MapNavigationRecorder

-Lightweight .NET MAUI app to record GPS tracks, snap them to roads (optional), and save/load recorded routes.
+Lightweight C# .NET MAUI (Cross Platform) app to record GPS tracks, snap them to roads (optional), and save/load recorded routes.

 Works with .NET 9 and uses a WebView-based map (local `map.html`) for visualization.